 Despite the objection to the Harry Potter series by certain Christian groups, several historic churches in the UK, including Durham Cathedral, Gloucester Cathedral, Lacock Abbey, Christ Church College Oxford, and in the later films, St. Paul's Cathedral, were used as filming locations for the franchise.
 They even inspired much of the layout and architectural details of Hogwarts.

-Judianna Makovsky re-designed the Quidditch robes, having initially planned to use those shown on the cover of the American book, but deemed them "a mess."
-Instead, she dressed the Quidditch players in "preppie sweaters, 19th century fencing breeches and arm guards."
+Judianna Makovsky re-designed the Quidditch robes, having initially planned to use those shown on the cover of the American book, but deemed them "a mess".
+Instead, she dressed the Quidditch players in "preppie sweaters, nineteenth century fencing breeches, and arm guards."

-The film cast includes one Oscar winner: Maggie Smith; and four Oscar nominees: Richard Harris, John Hurt, Julie Walters, and John Cleese.
+The film cast includes one Oscar winner: Dame Maggie Smith; and four Oscar nominees: Sir Richard Harris, Sir John Hurt, Julie Walters, and John Cleese.

 Simon Fisher-Becker says he signed a four-picture deal to play the Fat Friar, but this was the only film he did, and nearly all of his role was removed in post-production.